mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/27/Day-159/">June 27, 2017</a></small></div>
-<p><strong>At least 10 Trump aides have hired lawyers for the Russia probe</strong>, or are planning to do so.
+<p><strong>At least 10 Trump aides have hired lawyers for the <a href="/trump-russia-investigation/">Russia probe</a></strong>, or are planning to do so.
 Inside the White House, Trump, Pence, and Kushner have hired private attorneys, as have former campaign advisers Michael Caputo, Boris Epshteyn, and Roger Stone, among others. (<a href="https://www.wsj.com/articles/trump-aides-hire-lawyers-for-probe-into-russian-election-hacking-1498573290">Wall Street Journal</a>)</p>